 Thanks to that book, the Mayor found a way to serve a cause about which he felt very strongly:

 Unite energies and passions to protect and promote the outstanding heritage of these exceptional villages of France, and thereby provide them with an alternative to rural exodus.
 Sixty six mayors followed Charles Ceyrac in an adventure that was made official on the 6th of March 1982.
 The foundational objectives have not changed since then: to protect, promote and develop the most beautiful villages in France.

-In other words: to ensure the heritage quality of listed villages, thus creating or enhancing their reputation, which in turn fosters the development of economic activities.
+“Ensure the heritage quality of listed villages, thus creating or enhancing their reputation, which in turn fosters the development of economic activities”.

 As a certificate of quality, the classification (listed village) guarantees the public the beauty embodied by its registered trade mark.
 Its aim is to incite permanent action towards making each village a place of exception where harmony between site, architecture, heritage and landscape is source of emotion and enjoyment, whether one lives there or visits.

 • After the Commune (village) applies to be listed, it undergoes a survey visit on a date agreed upon by the Mayor and the Association’s Quality Manager.